 - Choose all-natural oral care products over commercial brands

 Consuming a well-balanced diet in conjunction with good hygiene habits is the best choice when it comes to natural treatment for periodontal disease.
 A well-balanced diet equips your body with the tools that it needs to effectively fight against infection and inflammation throughout the body, including in your mouth.
 All-natural oral care products like those made by Dental Herb Company are another important tool in the fight against periodontal disease.
-Dental Herb Company’s Tooth & Gums System is made from the highest quality essential oils and herbal extracts, and is proven to be effective in maintaining optimal oral health.
-Integrate these natural oral care products into your healthier lifestyle and see what a difference choosing the natural path can make.
+Dental Herb Company products are made from the highest quality essential oils and herbal extracts, and proven to be effective in maintaining optimal oral health.
+Integrate these natural oral care solutions into your healthier lifestyle and see what a difference choosing the natural path can make.

 - J Periodontol.
 2000 Aug;71(8):1215-23.
 Dietary vitamin C and the risk for periodontal disease.
 Nishida M, Grossi SG, Dunford RG, Ho AW, Trevisan M, Genco RJ. http://www.ncbi.nlm.nih.gov/pubmed/10972636